gjm222/Udacity-Project4/writeup_project4.md

 #### General discussion

 I mainly used several techniques that were done in the class lessons.
-I played around with various gradients and found that using the highest thresholded intensity values (like 150 to 255) worked best.
-Also, using the HLS and HSV color spaces really improved the binay line images.
+I played around with various gradients and found that using the highest thresholded intensity values (like 150 to 255) worked best but did not do well in shady regions.
+Using the RGB and HSV color spaces proved to be the best so that is what i used exclusively for line detection.

 At first I had difficulty transforming the perspective to get the lane lines without too much noise.
 I am surprised at how much this effects the results of the entire project.
 After transforming closer to the sides and stretching the length I got the desired result.